USEPA/flowsa/README.md

 ## Usage
 ### Flow-By-Activity (FBA) Datasets
 Flow-By-Activity datasets are formatted tables from a variety of sources.
-They are largely unchanged from the original data source, with the exception of formatting.
+They are largely unchanged from the original data source, except for formatting.
 A list of available FBA datasets can be found in the [Wiki](https://github.com/USEPA/flowsa/wiki/Available-Data#flow-by-activity-datasets).

 `import flowsa` \
-Return list of all availble FBA datasets, including years `flowsa.seeAvailableFlowByModels('FBA')` \
+Return list of all available FBA datasets, including years `flowsa.seeAvailableFlowByModels('FBA')` \
 Generate and return pandas dataframe for 2014 Energy Information Administration (EIA) Manufacturing Energy Consumption Survey (MECS) land use \
-`fba = getFlowByActivity(datasource="EIA_MECS_Land", year=2014)`
+`fba = flowsa.getFlowByActivity(datasource="EIA_MECS_Land", year=2014)`

 ### Flow-By-Sector (FBS) Datasets
 Flow-By-Sector datasets are tables of environmental and other data